YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/README.md

 ### Importing LOD Meshes

 You can create meshes with different levels of detail in an external 3D application for use with Unity’s [LOD system](https://docs.unity3d.com/Manual/LevelOfDetail.html).
-If you name these meshes correctly, Unity automatically creates and configures a **GameObject**The fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
-A GameObject’s functionality is defined by the Components attached to it.
-[More info](https://docs.unity3d.com/Manual/importing-lod-meshes.htmlclass-GameObject.html)
+If you name these meshes correctly, Unity automatically creates and configures a **GameObject** with **LOD group component** for them when it imports the Model.
-See in [Glossary](https://docs.unity3d.com/Manual/importing-lod-meshes.htmlGlossary.html#GameObject) with [LOD group](https://docs.unity3d.com/Manual/class-LODGroup.html)A component to manage level of detail (LOD) for GameObjects.
-[More info](https://docs.unity3d.com/Manual/importing-lod-meshes.htmlclass-LODGroup.html)
-See in [Glossary](https://docs.unity3d.com/Manual/importing-lod-meshes.htmlGlossary.html#LODGroup) component for them when it imports the Model.

 To import a Model with **LOD** level into Unity, you must do the following: